-The control manages all of the following boiler functions:
+The Phantom II control manages all of the following boiler functions:

-- 1. Boiler Control
+1. Boiler Control

-- Control simultaneously modulates blower speed and gas valve position to control firing rate and sequences up to three pumps and a 3 way valve to respond to DHW and CH demands.
+Control simultaneously modulates blower speed and gas valve position to control firing rate and sequences up to three pumps and a 3 way valve to respond to DHW and CH demands.

-- Flame Supervision/Air-Fuel Ratio Control

-Control is a "Gas-Adaptive system" that regulates

-air and gas flow mixture by measuring flame

-signal and adjusting gas valve to achieve target

-air fuel ratio.
-This eliminates need to make throttle

-screw or offset adjustments.
-This system is selfcalibrating and continuously maintains air fuel

-ratio at desired value.

-- 3. Domestic Hot Water
+- 2. Flame Supervision/Air-Fuel Ratio Control Control is a "Gas-Adaptive system" that regulates air and gas flow mixture by measuring flame ionization and adjusting gas valve to achieve target air fuel ratio.
+This eliminates need to make throttle screw or offset adjustments.
+This system is self-calibrating and continuously maintains air fuel ratio at desired value. - 3.
+Domestic Hot Water

 DHW demand is detected by a DHW flow sensor.

-When a DHW draw greater than 0.5 gpm is

-detected, control diverts all boiler water flow

-through plate heat exchanger, starts boiler pump

-and modulates firing rate based on measured

-DHW temperature and DHW set-point.
-When there

-is a DHW demand, system pump will be turned

-off, boiler services only DHW.
-Priority protection

-is provided to ensure heating system is also

-serviced.
+When a DHW draw greater than 0.5 gpm is detected, control diverts all boiler water flow through plate heat exchanger, starts boiler pump and modulates firing rate based on measured DHW temperature and DHW set-point.
+When there is a DHW demand, system pump will be turned off, boiler services only DHW.
+Priority protection is provided to ensure heating system is also serviced.

-- 4. DHW Recirculation
+4. DHW Recirculation

-When "Recirculation (Comfort) Mode" is selected (from Quick Menu R) a recirculation sensor and auxiliary thermostat input are monitored and a recirculation pump is controlled via aux pump terminals in order to maintain a warm DHW loop.
+When "Comfort Mode" is selected (from Quick Menu R) a recirculation sensor and auxiliary thermostat input are monitored and a recirculation pump is controlled via aux pump in order to maintain a warm DHW Loop.
 Recirculation can reduce time needed for hot water to appear at a fixture.
-Refer to internal wiring diagrams Figures 20-1 and 20-2 for recirculation pump and sensor connections and piping diagram Figure 11-3 for recommended piping layout.
+Refer to Internal wiring diagrams Figure 20-1 for recirculation pump and sensor connections and recommended piping diagram Figure 11-3 for recommended piping layout.